ocarvente/play-sheet-app/README.md

 Once everything has been configured you can run the app by running the following scripts in two separate terminals:
 - npm run server
 - npm run client-dev
-- Open a browser and navigate to localhost:3000.
+- Open a browser and navigate to localhost:3000

-You will be greeted with a home screen with three different option:
+You will be greeted with a home screen with three different options:
 ![Alt text](image.png)

 ### Randomly Selecting a Play
-By clicking on the 'Randomly Select A Play 'button in the home screen, you will be navigated to a page that displays a full description of a randomly selected play stored in the database.
-When clicking on the 'Try Another One' button, the page will reload to chose another randomly selected play.
+By clicking on the 'Randomly Select A Play 'button on the home screen, you will be navigated to a page that displays a full description of a randomly selected play stored in the database.
+When clicking on the 'Try Another One' button, the page will reload to choose another randomly selected play.
 This feature makes for a fun way to run something random without much planning and just for the heck of it.

 ![Alt text](image-1.png)